 iv.
 Tax Credit Equity Sources

-At least two (2) financing acknowledgement letters from the Low Income Housing Tax Credit equity source; and at least one (1) financing acknowledgement letter from state donation tax credit and historic tax credit equity sources.
+A financing acknowledgement letter from the Low Income Housing Tax Credit equity source, and at least one (1) financing acknowledgement letter from state donation tax credit and historic tax credit equity sources.
 The letters must include all of the following:

- The anticipated Tax Credit Allocation; and
+ The anticipated Tax Credit Allocation

- The per credit net cent raise rate; and
+ The per credit net cent raise rate and sensitivity analysis (including disclosure if equity pricing is tied to providing debt for the Project)

- The amount of Tax Credit equity available to the Project; and
+The amount of Tax Credit equity available to the Project

- The proposed equity pay-in schedule
+ The proposed equity pay-in schedule: conditions tied to each stage of schedule must be clearly articulated

+Type of fund: multi-investor fund, or in a single-investor/proprietary fund

+Pricing for debt at 0%, 1%, 2%, 3% and assumed debt for first mortgage used in their projections

+Assumed closing date, placed in service dates, construction and lease up time frames

+Any negative adjustors

+Any fees paid to the syndicator up front and on an annual basis (asset management fees, etc.)

+Anticipated Investor losses

+Year 15 buy-out terms and fees

+The Authority reserves the right to reject equity proposals that tie equity with debt.

 After receiving an Allocation of Tax Credits, Projects requesting an allocation of state donation tax credits (IAHTC) must submit all required documentation on the Application Checklist for Projects Requesting IAHTC, including fees listed in the Multifamily Fee Payment Form.
 The Project budget in the Common Application must reflect all anticipated IAHTC fees.